mautic/mautic-community-handbook/docs/policies/code_of_conduct/tools_and_resources.rst

 Termination
 ***********

-Any access to the tools and resources (including email, chat and services accounts) shall be revoked or removed if the user is no longer an active contributor to the project or is subject to sanctions as a result of improper conduct.
+Any access to the tools and resources including email, chat and services accounts shall be revoked or removed if the user is no longer an active contributor to the project or is subject to sanctions as a result of improper conduct.

 Policy enforcement
 ******************

 The tools and resources support legitimate business use.
 The Mautic Community therefore reserves the right to investigate the usage of provided tools upon violation report or suspicious usage detection.
-The Community Manager and/or Project Lead will carry out any such investigation.
+The Community Manager and/or Project Lead carries out any such investigation.

 Any breaches of this policy might result in a disciplinary action, up to the deactivation of the user account in any of the tools and resources and removal from the Community.